smartgridadsc/IEC61850SecurityDataset/README.md

 ## Attack Scenarios
-Table 1 lists the different types of GOOSE attacks and the tactics for implementing them.
+Table 1 lists the different types of GOOSE attacks and the tactics for realizing them.
 In short, a denial of service (DoS) attack is a malicious attempt by an attacker to block a legitimate IED from accessing a particular resource through flooding.
 A message suppression (MS) attack refers to the hijacking of the communication channel by modifying the GOOSE header fields to prevent legitimate IEDs from receiving critical messages or updates.
-Data Manipulation (DM) refers to the process of injecting modified network payloads into the network to mask unauthorized changes.
-The different GOOSE-related attacks are organized into three subfolders under the Attack directory.
-Each subfolder contains attack trace(s) generated using the Normal.pcapng as a baseline.
-The duration of each PCAP file is 10 minutes.
-Description of each file is explained below.
+Data Manipulation (DM) refers to the process of injecting modified network payloads into the network to negatively impact the power grid stability or to mask unauthorized changes.
+These attacks are organized into three subfolders under the Attack directory where each subfolder contains attack trace(s) generated using the Normal.pcapng as a baseline.
+We also consider a more advanced attack scenario where an attacker combines multiple tactics to attack circuit breaker (CB-11).
+The duration of each PCAP file is 10 minutes and the details of each file are explained below.

 |Attacks|Tactics|
 |:-------|:------------------------------------------------------------|